mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 In exceptional cases, for example when you have a lot of local commits where you expect conflicts, a merge commit might be the better choice.
 {{% /alert %}}

-## 2 Work Example {#example}
+## 2 Scenario {#scenario}

-To explain and illustrate the differences between Rebase and Merge commit when combining changes, we will work with this example.
-You can jump ahead to [Rebase](#rebase) or [Merge commit](#merge) for specifics of the two approaches.
+The clearest way to explain and illustrate the differences between Rebase and Merge commit when combining changes, is to examine an example scenario.
+The sections [Rebase](#rebase) and [Merge commit](#merge) show how the two approaches work.

 ### 2.1 Starting point

-We start with two entities 'User' and 'Game'.
-This will be the starting point of your project.
+There are two entities `User` and `Game` which you have added to the domain model of your project.

+The User entity includes string attributes `E_mail` and `Second_E_mail`.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/Starting_State.png" alt="Domain Model Commit 1" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/Starting_State.png" >}}

 ### 2.2 Local changes, your work

 During your work you make two changes, each one in separate commit.

-In the first commit you decide that 'E-mail' should be renamed to 'Email'
+In the first commit you rename `E_mail` to `Email`

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/First_Local_Commit.png" alt="Your Work Commit 4" >}}

-In the next commit you rename 'Second E-mail' to be consistent with previous change.
+In the next commit you rename `Second_E_mail` to `Second_Email` to be consistent with previous change.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/Second_Local_Commit.png" alt="Your Work Commit 5" >}}

 ### 2.3 Server Changes

 In the meantime, your colleague also decided to make some changes to both email fields.

-Renaming 'E-mail' to 'EmailAddress' and removing 'Second_E-mail' entirely and pushing those changes to the server.
+They have renamed `E_mail` to `EmailAddress` and removed `Second_E_mail` entirely.
+These changes have been pushed to the server.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/Remote_State.png" alt="Remote Work Commit 2" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/DomainModel/Remote_State.png" >}}

 ### 2.4 Summary

-The current situation could be represent as shown below:
+The current situation could be represent as shown below.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Starting_state.png" alt="Starting point" width="525" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Starting_state.png" alt="Team Server with three commits (1, 2, and 4), while in Studio Pro there are also three commits (1, 3, and 5)" width="525" >}}

 ## 3 Combining Changes

-In this chapter we'll go through the [example](#example) with the different approaches.
+This section goes through the [example scenario](#scenario) with the two different approaches: [Rebase](#rebase) and [Merge commit](#merge).

-Every time changes can be combined, for example when Pulling changes from the server, you can choose the approach.
-The default can be changed by adjusting the [user preference](/refguide/preferences-dialog/#62-git).
+Every time changes can be combined, for example when pulling changes from the server, you can choose the approach.
+The default can be changed by adjusting the [user preference](/refguide/preferences-dialog/#git).

 ### 3.1 Rebase {#rebase}

-Rebasing is the default way to integrate your work with the server changes by moving your changes to the tip of the server.
+Rebasing is the default way to integrate your work with the server changes.
+It moves your changes to the tip of the changes pulled from the server.

-We'll use this as the starting state, based on the [example](#example) above.

 {{% alert color="info" %}}
 During the rebase process, there is a slight terminology change in Studio Pro compared to merge.
-The images below illustrate the process.
 {{% /alert %}}

+The rebase process is described below, starting with the state described in the [example scenario](#scenario), above.

-#### 3.1.1 Rebase started
+#### 3.1.1 Rebase Started

-After starting to rebase your two commits (#3 and #5) are temporarily put aside, and Studio Pro will show the latests changes from the tip of server (which includes #2 and #4).
+After starting the rebase, your two commits (#3 and #5) are temporarily put aside, and Studio Pro shows the latest changes which were pulled from the server (which includes commits #2 and #4).

+{{% alert color="warning" %}}
+Your work will be now referenced as 'Theirs', while the server changes will be 'Mine'.
+This is opposite to the way that the work is labelled for a merge commit.
+{{% /alert %}}

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_1.png" alt="Rebase Step 1" width="525" >}}

-{{% alert color="info" %}}
-Your work shall be now referenced as 'Theirs', while server changes shall be 'Mine'
-{{% /alert %}}

 #### 3.1.2 Resolving the First Conflict

-Git will try to apply your first commit (`#3`) to the tip (after `#4`).
+Git tries to apply your first commit (`#3`) to the tip of the rebasing branch ('Mine').
+The commit will come after commit `#4`.

+If there were no conflicts when comparing your commit (`#3`) with the latest state from the server (`#4`), Studio Pro automatically continues.
+A new commit would be created from your commit, shown as commit `#3'` in the image below.
+The process would then continue with the next commit (`#5`).

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_2.png" alt="Rebase Step 2" width="525" >}}

-If there are no conflicts when comparing your commit (`#3`) with the latest state from the server (`#4`), Studio Pro will automatically continue.
-A new commit will be created from your commit, which we'll call commit `#3'`.

-In our example there is a conflict however, as the 'Email' attribute was renamed both on the server, as well as in your local work.
+In our example, however, there is a conflict as the `E_mail` attribute was renamed both on the server, and in your local work.

+In the **Changes** pane you can see your change in the 'Theirs' column while your colleague's work is shown in the 'Mine' column.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_First.png" alt="First conflict rebase" >}}

-In the above example you can see that your work is represented in the 'Theirs' column while your colleague's work is 'Mine'.

-You need to resolve the conflict to proceed with the rebasing process.
-After resolving conflicts you can amend the commit message which you previously defined, and commit `#3'` is created.
+You need to [resolve the conflict](#resolve) to proceed with the rebasing process.
+After resolving the conflict you can amend the current commit message and commit `#3'` is created.

 Now Studio Pro will continue with rebasing the next local commit (`#5`).

 #### 3.1.3 Resolving the Second Conflict

 While Rebasing the next commit (`#5`) another conflict is detected.
-In this example we resolve this by adding another attribute 'Login', to the 'User' entity.
+In this example we resolve this by adding another attribute `Login`, to the `User` entity.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_Mine_Change.png" alt="New change during conflict rebase" >}}
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_Mine_Change.png" >}}

 Above you can see that your new change is represented as 'Mine', together with changes that were taken from the server.